 The state of Maine is known for its cool weather.
 Where we lived the average temperature in the winter was below freezing and in the summer was in the 60s.

 Our home was in a small neighborhood surrounded by forests and fields.
 My house was on the edge of the neighborhood, so the forest began at our back fence.
 I would love to walk out into the woods on a snowy day.
 When the sticky snow would cling to the tall pine trees they would lean together and form chambers.
 I could call them rooms, but they looked so much more majestic than that.
 They always made me think of royal chambers in a castle from a fairy tale.

 Our digital bundle: all 8 digital products totaling $215. value at the low price of $150.
-Plus, you can use the 40% off coupon to make the total price $90 for $215 worth of US geography digital resources!
-That’s a deal!

 The funny thing was that if I passed from one chamber to another enough times I would travel downhill and out onto a farmer’s field.
 This farmer had a large pond on his land.
 He also had a Zamboni machine to clean the ice.
 If you have never seen one a Zamboni machine is a vehicle that drives on the ice at skating rinks.
 It melts the ice just on the surface and scrapes it clean.
 When the tiny layer of water freezes again, which it does quickly at 25°F, the ice is smooth and perfect for skating.